 John Trudell - an American Indian singer-songwriter and poet

-John Trudell is not a singer-songwriter in the usual sense of the term because he is first and foremost a poet.
+John Trudell was not a singer-songwriter in the usual sense of the term because he was first and foremost a poet.
 To his words are added the music to form his songs.

-John writes powerful reflections on how he sees the world incorporating a Native American viewpoint into his lyrics.
+John wrote powerful reflections on how he saw the world incorporating a Native American viewpoint into his lyrics.
 John Trudell's father was a member of the Santee Sioux tribe.

-But John Trudell is far more than a poet because he is also an actor and an activist within the American Indian Movement (AIM).
+But John Trudell was far more than a poet because he was also an actor and an activist within the American Indian Movement (AIM).

 John Trudell